uvarc/rc-website/content/userinfo/rivanna/logintools/cl-data-transfer.md

 ## Navigating Directories

-You can access both your local and remote file systems with sftp.
+You can access both your local and remote file systems with `sftp`.
 The following table lists how to execute the following commands for both your local and remote systems.

 | Action                    |On Remote System  | On Local System |
 | :-------                  |:----------:      |   :-----:       |